bill2239/mobilesam_lite/README.md

 An unofficial Python package for MobileSAM and MobileSAMv2 runtime that adds support for lighter encoder models not available in the original implementation.

-This package vendors the runtime code needed for inference:

-- `mobilesamv2`
-- `tinyvit`
-- `efficientvit`
-- `ultralytics` under `mobilesam_lite/_vendor/ultralytics`

-It intentionally does not bundle model checkpoints.
-Download weights separately and pass the checkpoint path at runtime.

-The optional `mobilesamv2.promt_mobilesamv2` module now resolves its Ultralytics dependency from the vendored package in `mobilesam_lite._vendor.ultralytics`.

 ## Install locally